The Sun Goes Down (Thin Lizzy song): Television performances

 On 26 January 1983, the song was performed live for the first time during a concert in Hitchin, which was broadcast simultaneously on television and radio for the BBC's "Sight and Sound in Concert".
 This show also marked the debut of guitarist John Sykes.
 Two days later, the band performed the song on the British TV music show The Tube, along with "Cold Sweat" and "The Boys Are Back in Town".

 Single

 The song was written by Phil Lynott and Darren Wharton, and Lynott said at the time, "I think that one is a nice note to go out on.
 I can see it being played on the radio and fully believe it has great chart potential."
-The single entered the UK charts on 6 August 1983, reaching No. 52.
+The single entered the UK chart on 6 August 1983, reaching No. 52.

 There was no official promotional video with the single as the record company had decided it was too expensive.
 The band began work on editing video clips of live performances to accompany the song but this was abandoned when it was clear that the single's chart performance did not merit the effort.

+Critical reception

+Upon its release as a single, Neil Jeffries of Kerrang! praised "The Sun Goes Down" as a "marvellous swansong" and doubted the band "could have released a classier single".
+He also praised the remix of the single for "improv[ing] it still further", with the drums "pushed well to the fore" and "extra vocal and keyboard touches" added.
+Peter Martin of Smash Hits remarked that Thin Lizzy "sound incredibly like 10cc's 'I'm Not in Love' era" on what he considered to be "quite a palatable effort".